 This month’s window and door guide covers these trends plus a few emerging ideas that could be the next big thing—from frameless sliders and pivoting systems to electronic locks controlled with geotagging.
 The playing field for energy-efficient windows is now level, but our cover story shows that manufacturers have stepped up their design game with stylish, innovative products, which is good news for you, your buyers, and your clients.

-The Portapivot 6530 XL interior room divider features the company’s Stealth Pivot hinge system, which can be mounted on any solid, finished surface.
+The Portapivot 6530 XL interior room divider or large doors feature the company’s Stealth Pivot hinge system, which can be mounted on any solid, finished surface.
 The anodized aluminum frame is available in three colors and can be fitted with any 6 mm- or 8 mm-thick tempered safety glass.
 The pivot door hardware and frame are sold in a self-assembly kit with installation instructions.
 Read more about the Portapivot door here.
 Click here for bonus Blippar content.

 Tilt Turn windows offer multiple functionalities with one handle: When the handle is turned upward, the door hinges at the bottom, opening in at the top, while turning the handle to the side opens the window like a standard inswing casement.
 The windows include recycled content and are available in numerous wood and metal looks.

 A different take on standard garage doors, the manufacturer offers three design lines in a number of wood species and hardware options, as well as custom opportunities.
-Doors can be paired with manual or automated opening hardware and may swing in or out.
+These large doors can be paired with manual or automated opening hardware and may swing in or out.

 Designed to open up interiors to the outdoors, the brand’s folding door systems are available with panels measuring 39 inches wide and 120 inches tall.
 The top-hung panels are thermally broken for energy performance and are available with dual- or triple-glazed glass.
 Click here for bonus Blippar content.